decretist/Dissertation/Chapter2/chapter2.md

-The *Correctores *proceeded from the Renaissance Humanist assumption that their job was to identify and include the most textually correct version of the material source for each of Gratian\'s authorities.
+The *Correctores *proceeded from the Renaissance Humanist assumption that their job was to identify and include the most textually correct version of the material source for each of Gratian's authorities.
 In this sense the *Correctores* were less concerned with getting at the text of the collection Gratian actually compiled, and more concerned with getting at the text that they thought Gratian should have compiled,